 Household dust: Household dust contains food and food preparation residues, hair and skin debris from humans and animals, textile fibres, furniture and construction material waste, cleaners.
 Household use of aerosols (smoke, fog, spray), known as the dispersion of a solid or liquid in a gas environment, can be particularly dangerous.

-Volatile Organic Compounds (Volatile Organic Compounds, VOC): Volatile organic compounds, which can be an irritant, neurotoxic or carcinogenic, can enter the home environment for many reasons, from chlorine in the water to home polish, from outdoor air to shoe polish.
+Volatile Organic Compounds (Volatile Organic Compounds, VOC): Volatile organic compounds, which can be irritant, neurotoxic or carcinogenic, can enter the home environment for many reasons, from chlorine in the water to home polish, from outdoor air to shoe polish.
 Pesticides used outside the home can enter the residential environment, as well as pesticides used in the home can cause the formation of dangerous particles.